 Postural optimisation may also be helpful.
 Although many top runners demonstrate what would normally be considered a ‘poor posture’ (round shoulders, tight hips, asymmetry of arm and / or leg action) optimising your posture may modify your symptoms.
 Try to run more upright (think tall rather than slouched) and notice any glaring asymmetries such as one foot turning out further than the other or one hip hitching.
 Get a friend to video you from behind and from the side and see if changing obvious postural features affects you shin pain.
 The table below shows some factors to consider.
 Remember though that while postural features may help to change your symptoms there is really no good and bad posture – only one which works best for you.

-Trigger points, fascia and acupuncture
+Trigger points, fascia and acupuncture for shin splints

-Trigger point massage and using a foam roller are often useful self-treatments, to reduce pain and aid recovery.
+Trigger point massage and using a foam roller are often useful self-treatments for shin splints, to reduce pain and aid recovery.
 Trigger points for anterior compartment syndrome focuses on the tibialis anterior and the extensor digitorum longus muscles.
 The TrP for the tibialis anterior is located approximately one-third of the way down from the knee and to the lateral side of the tibia.
 The thickness of the muscle means that both thumbs must be used simultaneously or a pressure tool where compression is used.
 Direct compression is used and maintained for 3–10 seconds or until pain subsides.
 Stretch the muscle by kneeling with the feet flat and gradually sitting back onto the heels to press the shins, ankles, and feet flat against the ground.
 Use a soft mat or folded towel and take your bodyweight through your hands on the ground.

 The long toe extensors (extensor digitorum longus (EDL) and extensor hallucis longus (EHL)) may be similarly treated.
 The EDL TrP is located approximately 8 cm down and slightly anterior to the head of the fibula (outer splint bone).
 The EHL is located at the junction of the middle of the distal thirds of the lower leg.
 Home stretching may be used, forcing the foot into plantarflexion and the distal toes into flexion.
 Cross your legs and hold your shin down with one hand which using the other to pull your foot down and bend your toes.